wangjuanWHU/TCASLab/publications.md

 Zhuang, Yong and Guo, Keyan and Wang, Juan and Jing, Yiheng and Xu, Xiaoyang and Yi, Wenzhe and Yang, Mengda and Zhao, Bo and Hu, Hongxin<br>
 The 2025 Network and Distributed System Security Symposium (NDSS'25), 2025

+_From Head to Tail: Efficient Black-box Model Inversion Attack via Long-tailed Learning_<br>
+Li, Ziang and Zhang, Hongguang and Wang, Juan and Chen, Meihui and Hu, Hongxin and Yi, Wenzhe and Xu, Xiaoyang and Yang, Mengda and Ma, Chenjun<br>
+Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2025

+_Zion:  A Practical Confidential Virtual Machine Architecture on Commodity RISC-V Processors_<br>
+Wang, Jie and Wang, Juan and Zhang, Yinqian<br>
+Proceedings of the 62th ACM/IEEE Design Automation Conference, 2025

 ### 2024

 _GAN you see me? enhanced data reconstruction attacks against split inference_<br>